braze-inc/braze-docs/_docs/_hidden/private_betas/data_transformation.md

 ### Can I still use data transformation if my external platform only gives a user's email address in their webhooks, without a matching user ID to Braze?

-Yes!
-In your transformation, you can use a get_user_for_email function to have Braze take an email address and return a user profile for you to map to.
+Yes.
+In your transformation, you can use the `get_user_for_email` function to have Braze take an email address and return a user profile for you to map to.
 Check out the example for advanced transformation.

 ### How do I check that my data transformation is correct?

 Share your transformation code draft with the Braze Data Transformation team at [data-transformation@braze.com](mailto:data-transformation@braze.com).

+[1]: {% image_buster /assets/img_archive/data_transformation1.png %}